geektoni/evolutionary-FlappyBird/README.md

 using **reinforcement learning** and evolutionary computation techiques (more specifically, **differential evolution** and **NEAT**).

+**[Here](https://github.com/geektoni/evolutionary-FlappyBird/blob/master/report/DeToni_Coman_Mousavi_BioProject.pdf) you can find a more detailed report about the techniques and the method used.**

 ## Installation

 The project was tested on **Ubuntu 16.04** and it is compliant with **Python 3.6**.
 We used **Pipenv** in order to manage